-Charlotte Mason was the co-founder and director of The China Exchange Initiative (CEI) in Newton, Massachusetts,from 1999 to 2012.
-CEI was formed in 1999 and funded by the Freeman Foundation to create exchange programs, educational partnerships, and shadowing programs for school administrators between schools in the U.S. and China.
+Charlotte MASON (e-mail: firstname.lastname@example.org) was the co-founder and director of The China Exchange Initiative (CEI) in Newton, Massachusetts,from 1999 to 2012.
+CEI was formed in 1999 with funding from the Freeman Foundation to create exchange programs, educational partnerships, and shadowing programs for school administrators between schools in the U.S. and China.
 CEI continues to create networks of schools in states and regions in the U.S. and China.
 In 2000, Charlotte Mason co-chaired the National Commission for Asia in the Schools to increase the quality and quantity of instruction about Asia in schools throughout the United States.
 Mason was a teacher in Newton, Massachusetts, and an exchange teacher at the Beijing-Jingshan School in 1989.
 Upon her return from China in 1989, she served as co-chair of the Newton-Beijing Jingshan School Exchange Program, which was founded in 1979, and which continues to thrive.

-Over a period of twenty-five years, as a frequent visitor in many kinds and levels of schools in China, and, then, over a period of thirteen years, as Director of CEI, working with hundreds of Chinese and U.S. principals in CEI’s shadowing programs in both China and the U.S., she has observed and collected data about the relative strengths (and weaknesses) of schools in China and the U.S. At Boston University, she is planning to do a comparative study of schools in the U.S. and China at pre-college levels.
-She will compare mission statements, student experiences, the roles and perceptions of teachers and school leaders, the aim (and relevance) of curricula, and the ability of the schools to meet the expectations of society.
+Over a period of twenty-five years, as a frequent visitor to many kinds and levels of schools in China, and then over a period of 13 years as Director of CEI, working with hundreds of Chinese and U.S. principals in CEI’s shadowing programs in both China and the U.S., Charlotte has observed and collected data about the relative strengths (and weaknesses) of schools in China and the U.S. At Boston University, she is undertaking a comparative study of schools in the U.S. and China at pre-college levels.
+She compares mission statements, student experiences, the roles and perceptions of teachers and school leaders, the aim (and relevance) of curricula, and the ability of the schools to meet the expectations of society.

-While affiliated with BUCSA, Dr. Rhode will continue research in three areas: China educational exchange, Asian maritime issues, and Asian strategic leadership.
+While affiliated with BUCSA, Dr. Rhode continues research in three areas: China educational exchange, Asian maritime issues, and Asian strategic leadership.
 As the current chair of the Brookline China Exchange Program, Dr. Rhode works on U.S.-China student exchange, especially at the pre-college level.
 His maritime research is focused on China’s involvements in the East and South China Seas.
-His work on Asian leaders is currently focused on comparing the strategic leadership of Deng Xiaoping and Lee Kuan Yew.
+His work on Asian leaders is currently focused on comparing the strategic leadership of Deng Xiaoping in China and Lee Kuan Yew of Singapore.